magento/devdocs/guides/v2.1/test/js/test_js-unit.md

 ## Overview {#unit-test-overview}

 To run the automated JavaScript unit tests, you run the [`run_js_tests.php` script] inside the PHP interpreter from the command line.
 When you run the PHP script, it reads [configuration files] in the `<magento2_root_dir>/dev/tests/js` directory.
 It also generates a `jsTestDriver.conf` YAML configuration file in the `<magento2_root_dir>/dev/tests/js` directory.
 The JsTestDriver reads this generated file to run the tests.
+After you run the PHP interpreter once to run unit tests, you can [run the JavaScript unit tests from the PhpStorm IDE][PhpStorm].

 ### JsTestDriver test library {#test-library}